avaxman/Directional/docs/tutorial.md

 2. Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

 3. Algebraic structures, such as cochain complexes.
-See chapter 6 TODO: link.

 Our paradigm avoids buffed classes with a complicated nested hierarchy; instead, the member functions in the classes are minimal, and only used to implement the essential properties of a geometric object (for instance, the connection between tangent spaces).
 Nevertheless, Directional strives to minimize the number of cumbersome parameters in functions and therefore relies considerably on (passive) data classes aggregating information about specific algorithms.